-Mrs Margot Richardson FCPA, GAICD Independent Director Member - Finance Audit Risk and Governance Committee; Employment, Training and Safety Committee
+Mrs Margot Richardson FCPA, GAICD Independent Director

+Member - Finance Audit Risk and Governance Committee; Employment, Training and Safety Committee

 Mrs Richardson whom runs a successful accounting practice is a Professional Accountant (CPA Australia) with significant accounting, auditing, business and governance experience in Far North Queensland and across Northern Australia.
 Ms Richardson is a graduate of the Australian Institute of Company Directors course (2010) and has served as a member on a number of boards, including the Gumbi Gumbi Aboriginal and Torres Strait Islander Corporation, Queensland Small Business Advisory Council and the Finance and Audit Committee, Southern Gulf NRM.
-Ms Richardson is currently a Director of Business Mapping Solutions Pty Ltd and Independent Director of Laynhapuy Aviation Aboriginal.
+Ms Richardson is currently a Director of Business Mapping Solutions Pty Ltd.